codepath/android_guides/Consuming-APIs-with-Retrofit.md

   .build();
 ```

 Notice that in Retrofit 2 the interceptor has to be added to a custom `OkHttpClient`.
-In Retrofit 1, it could be set directly with the RestAdapter.
+In Retrofit 1, it could be set directly by the builder class.

 ### Using OAuth